steveleetn91/vn-native-3/README.md

-# vn-native-3
+# Vn Native Framework Version 3 - Beta
-Vn Native Framework Version 3 - Beta
+Just beta version, so please don't use it for product at this version.
 # How to install ?
 Very easy, first you need
     `git clone https://github.com/steveleetn91/vn-native-3.git`